 In addition to the following six mobile apps, I am including two alternative raw feeding calculators that can be run on a desktop and print.
-These are obviously not as convenient as a mobile app, however, I think you will find them quite useful in your raw feeding journey.
+These are not as convenient as a mobile app, however, I think you will find them quite useful in your raw feeding journey.

 With that, let’s dive in…

 As mentioned above, I downloaded each of the following 6 mobile apps on my iPhone 14 Pro and tested them against what I wanted to see in a raw feeding mobile app.

 Put simply, I want an app that will calculate what I need to feed and how much of it.
 I am not looking for a detailed recipe with exact ingredients, but rather the larger category amounts from which I can make my own raw meals.

 In addition, I was hoping to find some level of customization in terms of age (puppy or adult), body score (does the dog need to lose weight), and support materials with feeding guidelines (what is safe to feed, what is not, what is considered meat versus organ, etc).

 Beyond this basic feature set, I was hoping to see energy needs (KCal) incorporated somehow as well as a simple-to-use and intuitive functionality.